The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 FREQUENTLY-ASKED QUESTIONS FOR BIOLOGICAL/FORMER PARENTS

-What if I want to be found?
+What if I want to be contacted?

 File a Contact Preference Form indicating your preference for contact with the adopted person.